IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

   name              = "<your_database_name"
 ```

 Run `terraform state show ibm_database.<your_database>` after import to retrieve the additional values to be included in the resource config file.
 Note that ICD only exports the admin userid.
 It does not export any additional userids and passwords configured on the instance.
-Typically it is unnecessary to add a `users` block after import as userids are only required during initial configuration and to create `connectionstrings`.
-If new passwords need to be configured or connectionstrings exported a new `users` block must be defined.
+These values must be retrieved from an alternative source.
+If new passwords need to be configured or the connection string retrieved to use the service, a new `users` block must be defined to create new users.
 This limitation is due to a lack of ICD functionality.